How to Protect Your "Leave Out" With Hair Extensions & Wigs

 Don't Use Too Much Product

-Besides heat protectant, try not to add too many oils or gels to your hair.
+Besides heat protectants, try not to add too many oils or gels to your hair.
 Adding too much product is unhealthy for your hair and scalp.
-It will also weigh down your hair giving it a greasy and stiff look.
+It will also weigh down your hair, making it greasy and less flowy, if that makes sense.
+Heat protectants add shine and protection; if you follow a good hair regimen, your hair will bounce and flow.
+Stick to adding one or two products max to maintain your leave out.

 damaged-hair